emanuel2718/DarVIM/README.md

 ### Step 3: Reaload Hammerspoon Configuration
 Open Hammerspoon application either with a Spotlight search or by Right clicking Hammerspoon application in Finder and selecting `Open`.
-Then, press `Shift + Cmd + R` to reaload Hammerspoon configuration.
+Then, press `shift + cmd + r` to reaload Hammerspoon configuration.
 At this point VIM keybinds should be enabled while using Preview.

 TLDR: `Open` Hammerspoon appllication and press `shift + cmd + r`.